shashikant88093/docker-compose/lerning-NoteBook/Docker-build-cmd.md

   - **docker run -p `host_port`:`container_port` -d `image_name`** use for run docker image with port mapping and in detached mode
   - **docker stop `container_id`** use for stop running container

+## Difference between docker start and docker run

+- **docker run**: Creates a new container from an image and starts it.
+It can also accept various options like port mapping, environment variables, etc.
+- **docker start**: Starts an existing stopped container.
+It does not create a new container; it simply resumes a previously created container that is in a stopped state.
+- **docker run** is used when you want to create a new instance of a container, while **docker start** is used to restart an existing container that has been stopped.